-- 1. Eco tourism Schuinsdraai Nature Reserve/ Flag Boshielo: Community land Kgoshi Matlala - 2.
-Industries Marble Hall town: Council owned land - 3.
-Cotton Cluster Initiative- the cluster consist of 5 primary cooperatives with interest of cotton production.
-The cluster will plant 575 ha on dry land and 115 under irrigation which will create 29 permanent jobs and more than 500 job opportunities. - 4.
-Development of Moloto Corridor will contribute to economic growth and trends in the country, it is the document that investors depend on in terms of the competitive advantages in our municipal jurisdiction.
-The strategy be aligned with the strategy vision of the municipality as indicated as "the agricultural hub of choice" and to ensure that various sectors are mobilised to assist the municipality to realise this vision.
+- Eco tourism Schuinsdraai Nature Reserve/ Flag Boshielo. - Industries Marble Hall town: Council owned land

+- Cotton Cluster Initiative- the cluster consist of 5 primary cooperatives with interest of cotton production.
+The cluster will plant 575 ha on dry land and 115 under irrigation which will create 29 permanent jobs and more than 500 job opportunities. - Development of Moloto Corridor will contribute to economic growth. - Development of Marble Hall Private Hospital and Shopping Mall.